Why I Write

 I write because studying Scripture slows me down long enough for truth to take root.
 When I linger with a passage, the people become real, the story becomes mine, and God meets me in the quiet.
 Writing helps me stay there.
 It’s where my questions, my curiosity, and my desire for connection turn into worship.

-Becoming a Christian (for real) in my mid-20s, discovering the depth of Christian history- the saints, the hymns, the courage, the continuity- has felt like being grafted into a family I didn’t know I had.
+Becoming a Christian (for real this time) in my mid-20s, discovering the depth of Christian history- the saints, the hymns, the courage, the continuity- has felt like being grafted into a family I didn’t know I had.
 That experience has awakened both grief for what we’ve lost and longing for what can be restored.

-I want others to feel that, too.
-I want them to see the beauty of tradition, the weight of our inheritance, the stories behind the hymns that were born from real lives and carried by the Spirit across generations.
+That has become quite motivating.
+I want everyone to see the beauty of tradition, the weight of our inheritance, the stories behind the hymns that were born from real lives and carried by the Spirit across generations.
 I want them to know they belong to something bigger than their own moment.

 I’m not an expert or a guide, just a fellow traveler who has seen something worth pointing out.
 My writing is simply an invitation.